Aadithya-V/whatsapp_bot/README.md

 # whatsapp_bot

- This is a bot coded using python to handle auto responses in whatsapp
+This is a bot coded using python to handle auto responses in whatsapp using the pyautogui and pyperclip libraries.